scalameta/scalameta/semanticdb/semanticdb3/semanticdb3.md

 * `override` relationships exist only for getter and setter symbols.
   Corresponding local, field and parameter symbols never override or get overridden.
-* See "Class definitions" for examples of setter symbols and their signatures.

 **Pattern variables** [\[65\]][65] are represented differently depending on their location: